View Dorothy Jones's Obituary on TheDay.com and share memories

 |

-Groton - Dorothy M. Jones, 98, of Groton died Sunday Mar.
-17, 2019, at L+M Hospital New London.
-She was born Jan.
-28, 1920, in Westwood, Mass. to John and Bridget O'Hare.
-She married Kenneth C. Jones Sr., he preceded her in death.
+Groton - Dorothy M. Jones, 98, of Groton passed away Sunday evening Mar.
+17, 2019, at the Lawrence and Memorial Hospital in New London.
+She was born June 28, 1920, in Westwood, Mass., to John and Bridget O'Hare.

+Dorothy, affectionately known as Dot, loved spending time with her family and friends.
+She was an avid walker and along with her husband helped start the Crystal Mall Stroll where the mall would be opened early for walkers.
+She enjoyed family picnics and daily visits with friends for a cup of coffee.
+She was an active parishioner at Sacred Heart Church.

+Dorothy was predeceased by her husband, Kenneth C. Jones Sr.; son, Kenneth C. (K.C.)
+Jones Jr.; and great-granddaughter Kelsey Jones.

+She is survived by her daughter, Mari Sheth; and son-in-law, Paresh Sheth of Sugar Land, Tex.; daughter-in-law, Julie Jones; 5 grandchildren, Kenneth C. Jones III and wife Tammy Jones, Christopher B. Jones, John Sheth and wife Laura Sheth, Justin Sheth and wife Kelly Sheth and Jason Sheth; 6 great-grandchildren, Stefan Jones, Corey Jones, Derek Jones, Adalynn Sheth, Oliver Sheth and Penelope Sheth.

-A Mass of Christian Burial, 11 a.m.
+A Mass of Christian Burial will be held 11 a.m.
 Friday Mar.
-22, 2019 at Sacred Heart Catholic Church, Groton.
-There are no calling hours.
-A complete obituary will appear in Thursday's edition of The Day.
+22, 2019, at Sacred Heart Church, 56 Sacred Heart Drive in Groton.
+Interment will follow at St. Mary Cemetery, New London.

+In lieu of flowers, the family suggests donations in Dot's memory to , 501 St. Jude Place, Memphis, TN 38105.

+Care of arrangements has been entrusted to Byles Groton Memorial Home.
+Please visit www.byles.com to sign the online register or to share a memory.